 How long do you have to claim for symptoms of asthma at work?

 You have three years from the date of your injury or the date of knowledge of your injury to start a claim at court.

 When symptoms of asthma are experienced it is very unlikely you would have known that you were suffering from asthma – many clients have told me that the ageing process or lack of exercise were believed to be the cause.

 Knowledge will often be at the point that you seek medical treatment and you are diagnosed as suffering from asthma.
 A doctor will often discuss your hobbies and places of employment.
 If it is found that your work environment could be to blame the doctor will likely explain.

 Certainly at the point of medical diagnosis – you will be considered to have knowledge of your injury and the three year time period will start to run.

 What should you do is you suspect you are suffering symptoms of asthma from work air borne irritants?

-If you suspect you have symptoms of asthma at work you should contact a doctor for proper treatment and diagnosis and contact a specialist industrial asthma solicitor to discuss whether you might have a claim for compensation.
+If you suspect you have symptoms of asthma at work you should contact a doctor for proper treatment / diagnosis and contact a our specialist industrial asthma solicitors to discuss whether you might have a claim for compensation.

-Click symptoms of asthma at work to see examples of the amounts of compensation you can claim for occupational asthma symptoms.
+See our asthma compensation payouts article to see examples of the amounts of compensation you can claim for occupational asthma symptoms.